 The sixth Star Trek feature — the last to include all the regulars from The Original Series — marked Nicholas Meyer’s return to the director’s chair and his grittier take on the Star Trek universe.
 The Enterprise once again reflected a more militaristic design sensibility.

-Although Meyer had pushed for and succeeded in giving Star Trek a visual overhaul when he directed The Wrath of Khan, this time even he felt constrained by what had become established.
+Although Meyer had pushed for and succeeded in giving Star Trek a visual overhaul when he co-wrote and directed The Wrath of Khan, this time even he felt constrained by what had become established.

 There are certain things about Star Trek that are immutable.
 You don’t change them, or you can only change them in very limited, cosmetic ways.

 At first, Harve Bennett, who had produced every Star Trek film since The Wrath of Khan, went back to the idea of a prequel that had been raised by Ralph Winter for Star Trek IV five years earlier.
 He and The Final Frontier writer David Loughery wrote a script entitled The Academy Years, also known at some point as The First Adventure, which would have seen the familiar characters played by younger, and less expensive, actors.

 Gene Roddenberry and Martin S. Davis, the CEO of Paramount’s parent company, rejected the idea.
 With the twenty-fifth anniversary of Star Trek only one year away, the studio turned to Meyer Leonard Nimoy to quickly come up with an appropriate adventure, using all the original actors.